John Barry (bishop)

 John Barry (July 16, 1799 – November 19, 1859) was an Irish-born prelate of the Roman Catholic Church.
 He served as the second bishop of the Diocese of Savannah, covering the state of Georgia, from 1857 to 1859.

 Biography

 Early life

 John Barry was born on July 16, 1799, in Oylegate, County Wexford, in Ireland to Sylvester and Mary (Donohue) Barry.
 While still a seminarian in Ireland, Barry was recruited to immigrate to the United States and finish his theology studies in the Diocese of Charleston.

+Priesthood

-Barry was ordained to the priesthood in Charleston by Bishop John England for the Diocese of Charleston on September 24, 1825.
+Barry was ordained to the priesthood in Charleston, South Carolina, by Bishop John England for the Diocese of Charleston on September 24, 1825.
 Barry was then sent to Georgia (then part of the diocese), where he served as pastor of Holy Trinity Parish in Augusta from 1830 to 1854.
 During the cholera epidemic of 1832, Barry converted his house in Augusta into a hospital.
-When the epidemic was over, it became an orphanage.
-He was appointed vicar general and superior of the seminary in 1844.
+When the epidemic was over, he converted it into an orphanage.
+Bishop Ignatius A. Reynolds appointed Barry as his vicar general and superior of the seminary in 1844.